ImtiazVision/Java/Notes.md

 Variables do not hold actual objects, but rather references to objects.
 A reference is loosely defined as the address of the data that stores the object in memory.

 Making objects of the String class immutable protects against accidental string changes.
 We can safely pass a string reference to a method without fear of the String being changed.
+The original string is not changed; rather, a new string is created based on the method call.